CiscoSteve42/Notes/Linux/Tools/kubectl.md

 * Access URL for the service with `minikube service nameof-service --url`

 * Check pods with `kubectl get pods`, similar to `docker ps` with Docker

+* `helm` is the package manager for K8s

+* To launch the Web-UI using minikube, use `minikube dashboard`